alyssa d'amato

 Why might this be so problematic, you might ask?
 Why does it matter?

 So what happens if we are struggling to disseminate fact from fiction?
 Advertisement from authenticity?
-This arguably holds even more at risk than merely the spread of misinformation– actual, real life finances are involved.
+This arguably poses an even greater risk than merely the spread of conventional misinformation– actual, real life finances are involved.
 And to what lengths will sellers online go to ensure we spend them?

 The Internet shopping scam is a newer– yet increasingly prevalent– phenomenon of intentional misinformation (or rather, disinformation) that often gets overlooked because it does not fall within the conventional classifications of misinformation.
 And it can manifest in several ways.
-I’d argue one is actually safer purchasing from a renowned brand like American Eagle as opposed to an independent seller off eBay, for instance. eBay and other second-hand platforms like it do instill seller/buyer money back guarantee policies to help protect users against fraud, but it is never as foolproof as purchasing straight from the retailer.
+I’d argue it can be safer purchasing from a renowned brand like American Eagle as opposed to an independent seller off eBay or Facebook Marketplace, for instance.
+(Don’t lie, we have all scoured Marketplace for a niche item at some point in time.
+We all know how that went.)

 Leave a comment